OneMoreSummer/academic-kickstart/content/post/do-late-born-players-really-excel-in-elite-cricket/index.md

 ![](test-caps-70-n-36-.png)

-(src: cricketarchive.com)
+(England Test Cricketers: src: cricketarchive.com)

-The chart above shows that there is indeed an effect of Birth Quarter (BQ) on super-elite Test cricketers.
+The chart above shows that there is indeed an effect of Birth Quarter (BQ) on super-elite England Test cricketers.
 But perhaps it is not a simple H1/H2 split.
 H1 represents those born in the first half of the year Q1 & Q2 and H2 those born in the second half of the year Q3 & Q4.

 We find Q4 are over represented, Q2 & Q3 are similar and Q1 are under represented.